-- Report also when one or more instances are not loading data into the PMDB. - Report also when the status of one or more agents is "Stopped".
+- Report also when one or more instances are not loading data into the PMDB. - Report also when the status of one or more agent is Stopped.

 The default Refresh Rate setting is 15 minutes and this amount can be changed.